 The Sender Policy Framework (or SPF) is a type of TXT record added to a domain's DNS.
 It makes sure that any email sent from a particular domain comes from an authorized server.
 When you send an email, the server on the receiving end will double-check if it comes from an IP address that's been authorized by the domain's DNS.
 It acts as protection against any potential fraud or impersonation attempts.

 If you own Microsoft 365 from GoDaddy, Professional Email, Workspace Email or Media Temple Mail, use the following SPF record:

 v=spf1 include:secureserver.net -all

-If you're using a third-party email or hosting provider, you'll need to manually add the SPF record.
-Configuring SPF records are not part of our Statement of Support and you'll need to contact the other provider for help.
+If you're using a third-party email or hosting provider, you need to manually add the SPF record.
+Configuring SPF records is not part of our Statement of Support, and you'll need to contact the other provider for help.

 What if I'm using more than one email product or service?

 If you use multiple email services (like third-party email marketing products), include them in your SPF record.
 Contact your provider to get their SPF record.

 Your SPF record should look like the image below.
 The area outlined in red is where you'll include settings for third-party products and services in addition to include:secureserver.net.